syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Editing the combo box

-The [DataGridComboBoxColumn]() supports both editable and non-editable text box to choose selected items in given data source.
-Users can select one item from the suggestion list.
+The [DataGridComboBoxColumn]() supports both editable and non-editable text boxes for selecting items from a given data source.
+Users can choose one item from the suggestion list

-[IsEditableMode]() property is used to enable the user input in [DataGridComboBoxColumn]().
-The default value is `false`.
+The [IsEditableMode]() property is used to enable the user input in [DataGridComboBoxColumn]().
+Its default value is `false`.

 {% tabs %}
 {% highlight xaml %}